dzylikecode/VSCodeExt-docsify-Preview/README.md

   ![](assets/feature/scroll-sync.gif)

-- auto jump to the corresponding position when open a markdown file
+- auto jump to the corresponding position when opening a markdown file

   ![](assets/feature/jump.gif)

-- auto reload when markdown file saved
+- auto-reload when the markdown file saved

   ![](assets/feature/reload.gif)